 - An active and enthusiastic Student Representative Council (SRC) plays a positive role in the life of the school. - Drama has proved to be a very popular area.
 Regular Drama nights are held as well as involvement in performances in Student Performance Evenings held each semester at the end of Term 2 and Term 4. - Music is also encouraged within the school.
 Vocal, instrumental and school band programs are keenly supported and available.
 Performance opportunities are available in the form of Creative Arts nights, public performances and Schools Spectacular. - Kingscliff High School Dance Ensembles are actively supported within the school.
 Some activities include Student Performance Evenings, Dance Festivals and Schools Spectacular. - Sporting life is encouraged.
 This school has been a regular and extremely successful competitor in state-wide CHS Knockout competitions in many sports.
 Annual carnivals are held in swimming, athletics and cross-country running.
-Non-competitive recreational sports are also offered for students whose interests are in that direction. - A range of excursions takes place throughout the year.
+Non-competitive recreational sports are also offered for students whose interests are in that direction. - Kingscliff High School a Sport Excellence Program please contact the Head Teacher PDHPE for further information on this program. - A range of excursions takes place throughout the year.
 These include day trips to local industrial and commercial centres, museums and art galleries as extended excursions.
-The most popular of these have been our annual trip to the Snowy Mountains for Year 9 and Year 11. - Our students are encouraged to develop their skills and abilities and compete in a wide range of other activities including writing, debating, public speaking, English, Maths, Science, Languages and other subject competitions.
+The most popular of these have been our annual Year 9 and Year 11 ski trips and the Year 7 Camp. - Our students are encouraged to develop their skills and abilities and compete in a wide range of other activities including writing, debating, public speaking, English, Maths, Science, Languages and other subject competitions.